PIONEERING INTRAOPERATIVE DESIGN.

-- Optimizing the hybrid environment for a variety of hybrid imaging modalities, including: MRI, CT and Angiogram.
+- Optimizing the hybrid surgical environment for a variety of imaging modalities, including: MRI, CT and Angiography

-- Forming a partnership between hospital clinicians and IMRIS clinical specialists to harmonize the intraoperative space with your workflow.
+- Forming partnerships between hospital clinicians and IMRIS clinical specialists to harmonize the intraoperative space with your workflow

-- Designing for distinct, groundbreaking technology, like IMRIS’ “movable” ceiling-mounted iMRI.
+- Designing for distinct, groundbreaking technology, like the IMRIS ceiling-mounted iMRI

-- Incorporating safety elements, like collision-detection systems and “gauss lines.”
+- Incorporating patient safety mechanisms, like collision-detection systems and gauss lines

 “A Seismic Challenge.”

 Sometimes, we have a situation where a hospital has a specific challenge that requires us to innovate the fundamentals of intraoperative design.
 That was the case for one of our clients in Japan.

 Japan is what we call ‘a seismic event-prone region.’
 They get many earthquakes, similar to California.
 As you can imagine, earthquakes can be really detrimental to intraoperative imaging quality.

 The ‘seismic system’ we created is the first of its kind.
 It consists of a stabilizer pad mounted directly under the magnet, along with generally increased structural stability.
 It’s been highly successful.
 Since installing the system, 91 patients have undergone neurosurgical intervention with the iMRI.
 During that time, we’ve had 169 seismic events in the area, and they affected neither the integrity nor the performance of the system.